-One might wonder why a company would need employee referral programs when there are managers and HRs to perform the same functions.
-For the reason, businesses were skeptical of implementing an employee referral program as an integral part of their recruitment process.
+One might wonder why a company would need employee referral programs when there are managers and HR departments to perform the functions.
+For this reason, businesses are skeptical of implementing an employee referral program as an integral part of their recruitment process.
 But that was until a few years ago.

-Why Companies Need Employee Referral Solutions
+Why Companies Need Employee Referral Solutions?

 Most managers and HRs in organizations have multiple responsibilities, handling more than one function at a time.
-And though hiring is one of the most important responsibilities they handle, there’s a limit to their reach and the number of CVs they can scrutinize.
+And though hiring is one of the most important responsibilities they hold, there’s a limit to their reach and the number of CVs they can scrutinize.
 An employee referral program works infinitely and performs multiple tasks at a time.

-- Greater Work Diversity: Once the employees have realized how a successful hiring will positively affect the workplace and task progress, they will have their objectives aligned with the company’s.
+Once the employees have realized how successful hiring will positively affect the workplace and task progress, they will have their objectives aligned with the companies.
 Gone are the days when people had limited networks.
-Social media has brought people from different races and backgrounds close.
+Social media has brought people from different races, and backgrounds close.

 Give away small cash rewards or vouchers to keep them happy.
 Often it’s not even financial motivators.
-In fact, employees do not always seek cash rewards for their efforts.
+Employees do not always seek cash rewards for their efforts.
 They look forward to tokens of appreciation or recommendations that might help them raise their status.

 - Social badges